 If Bulleit’s recipe had stayed the same since 1830…

 …it would now be classed as a rye whiskey rather than a bourbon.
 Still, Thomas’ adaptations to the recipe make Bulleit bourbon a high rye content whiskey with a 28% rye mash bill and a hairs-on-your-chest 45% ABV.

 Perfectionists might wonder why Bulleit’s label is consistently uneven but there’s a story behind that, too.
-Back in Augustus’ days, labels were supposed to be slightly off-centre and it’s a tradition that Thomas decided to keep.
-It’s the same with the brand’s rye whiskey with its distinctive green logo, which also took hundreds of shades of green before Thomas and daughter Hollis chose their favourite.
+Back in Augustus’ days, labels were supposed to be slightly off-center and it’s a tradition that Thomas decided to keep.
+It’s the same with the brand’s rye whiskey with its distinctive green logo, which also took hundreds of shades of green before Thomas and daughter Hollis chose their favorite.